*Disclaimer: These posts were written last year (2017) Visuals shot (2018).

-I had no shame in wanting counselling as it was something I had been seeking for 3 years.
+I had no shame in receiving counselling.
+It was something I had been seeking for 3 years.
 I speak proudly of my sessions and use my Instagram captions and tweets to relay this.
 Fuck the stigma because that shit saved my life.
-A lot of my friends and followers felt safe in asking me questions, they felt more open to the idea and reflected on their own traumas.
-I acknowledge my own needs as more than the physical level.
+A lot of my friends and followers felt safe in asking me questions, they felt more open to the idea and reflected on their own childhoods.
+I acknowledged my health beyond the physical level.

 ‘Counselling for the mind is like a gym class for your body.
 Both are acts of self love’.
 Mulan itoje

 Health is dimensional, your physical, emotional and mental health are equally as important.

 In 2014 I wanted counselling, which I applied for via the NHS.
 I tried on 3 occasions with no luck.
 By 2015 I decided to blog, to release, to motivate myself, a healthy coping mechanism I developed to assist getting on with it…it being life.
 In 2016 I lived with a few individuals who were racist and classist.
 I experienced covert and overt racism, the ignorant bubble I lived in was bliss…it popped in my face and by 2017 I started to see the world for what it really is.
 It was not the first time I had experienced racism but it was the first time it was in such close proximity.
 To walk into a room and not know which part of you would be picked apart simply because of the colour of my skin caused anxiety.
 I began to shut myself away in the hope that these people would leave me alone.
 At the time I did not have the language to describe my flatmates violent behaviour.
 It was also hard to accept the majority of their views were based on the colour of my skin.
 I was fetishished whilst simultaneously being feared.
 It was an altogether horrible experience.